QUIET LION TOUR 2019

 WREATH LAYING KANCHANABURI CEMETERY

-Itinerary - Click here for itinerary Bookings are now being accepted for QUIET LION TOUR 2017 which departs Perth on 17th April 2017 and returns on 28th April 2017.
+2019 Itinerary - Click here for itinerary Booking are being accepted for the QUIET LION TOUR 2019 which departs Perth on 19th April 2019 and returns on 29th April 2019.

 The Quiet Lion Tours have always featured High School students from around Australia who are sponsored by various charitable and service organisations.
 The focus on students is to celebrate the work done by the Doctors on the railway and to perpetuate the message that “we may forgive but we will never forget” the horrific story of the Burma Thailand Railway.
 The tour normally includes survivors of the railway construction, but this is subject to the health of the POW’s and is not guaranteed.